 Regime information for Bullingdon Prison

-In the education department at Bullingdon Community Prison, we aim to deliver a quality service in order to educate, raise self worth and create new opportunities for prisoners, enabling them to contribute positively to society.
+In the education department at Bullingdon Prison, we aim to deliver a quality service in order to educate, raise self worth and create new opportunities for prisoners, enabling them to contribute positively to society.
 Milton Keynes College provides the contract for education at Bullingdon.